Pipelines¶

 Manual Writing¶

-Independently write data parsing rules, and set text auto-wrapping or content overflow.
+Manually write data parsing rules, with options for text auto-wrapping or content overflow.

 AI Generation¶

-AI-generated parsing rules are based on models to generate Pipeline parsing, aiming to quickly provide preliminary parsing solutions.
+AI-generated parsing rules are based on models to quickly provide initial parsing solutions.

 Note

-Since the rules generated by the model may not cover all complex situations or scenarios, the returned results may not be completely accurate.
-It is recommended to use them as references and starting points, and further adjust and optimize them based on specific log formats and needs after generation.
+Due to the complexity of some scenarios, the rules generated by the model may not cover all cases, and the returned results may not be entirely accurate.
+It is recommended to use them as references and starting points, and further adjust and optimize based on specific log formats and requirements.

-Now, based on the sample input, extract the required content and names, such as:
+Now, based on the sample input, specify the content and names to be extracted, such as:

 -"date_pl":"2024-12-25 07:25:33.525",